worldline/ProSA/CONTRIBUTING.md

 ProSA projects accept contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.

+ProSA relies on Worldliners to fix bugs and add features, but accept contribution from the community.

+Please note: ProSA is an enterprise open source project.
+Worldline maintains responsibility for guiding the project’s direction and deciding which features are included.

 ## How to Contribute Code

 1. Identify or create the related issue.